 - Objects located to the baby’s side are more easily visible to them through their peripheral or side vision.
 However, they cannot see far away things clearly as their central vision is still developing.

-- A baby can best focus on objects that are eight to 12 inches away.
+- By three months of age a baby can best focus on objects that are eight to 12 inches away.
 They can look into their mom’s or dad’s eyes if they are close to them.
 Anything farther than that would be out of focus and blurred.

-Thus, babies are more attracted to human faces, followed by bright colors, images with contrasting colors or patterns, and moving objects.
-Pictures or toys in black and white also tend to keep them engaged for longer than others.
+Thus, babies are more attracted to human faces, followed by bright colors, images with contrasting colors or patterns, and moving objects..

 Why Do Babies Stare?